chafey/dicom-codec-js/README.md

     - encodeOptions - Object - contents specific to each codec

 ## transcode

+async function that transcodes an image (decodes and then encodes)

 Parameters:
 - compressedImageFrame - Uint8Array with the compressed image frame bytes